 Things took a different turn when you told the manager that you would be “represented” by Christopher Elliott and his advocacy team.
 He asked for proof.

-I contacted the manager and let him know that we would like to see a written explanation and an official estimate of the damage that your young child caused with this sickness.
+I contacted the manager and let him know that we would like to see a written explanation and an official estimate of the damage that your young child caused with this sudden sickness.

 I am still waiting for his response.